-How Democracies Die is an interesting look at how democracies can be subverted from within.
+This How Democracies Die summary looks at an interesting book on how democracies can be subverted from within.
 We often think democracies are overthrown, but the truth is that they are often broken from within.

 Democracies are susceptible to being turned into authoritarian states.
-As the book shows, it happened in Peru, Chile and is currently happening in Hungary.
+As the book shows, it happened in Peru, Chile and has happened in Hungary since the late 2010s.

 This often happens when the norms of democracy have been broken.
 Think of Donald Trump calling the media fake news and haranguing judges and you have an idea of how the norms of democracy can be overturned.

-How Democracies Die maps out how this happens, what methods demagogues use and how we can arm ourselves to ward of the threat of authoritarianism.
+How Democracies Die maps out how this happens, what methods demagogues use and how we can arm ourselves to ward off the threat of authoritarianism.

 If you’re interested in politics this is a must-read, and if you’re not, I think it’s even more important you read it.
-Democracies are fragile, the key to them surviving and prospering is a well-informed public.
+Democracies are fragile, and the key to their survival and prosperity is a well-informed public.

 Reading this book will help you with that.